Bud Fisher

 Harry Conway "Bud" Fisher (April 3, 1885 – September 7, 1954) was an American cartoonist who created Mutt and Jeff, the first successful daily comic strip in the United States.

 Early life

 Born in Chicago, Illinois, the son of a merchant, Fisher attended public high school and then studied for three years at the University of Chicago.
-After a short-lived attempt at prizefighting, he began painting comic signs and for window displays before becoming a layout person in the production department of the San Francisco Chronicle, where he soon became a cartoonist.
+After a short-lived attempt at prizefighting, he began painting comic signs for window displays before becoming a layout person in the production department of the San Francisco Chronicle, where he soon became a cartoonist.